Contact:

 I like big cities for their cosmopolitan aspects, on the other hand, I find big American cities overwhelming because of their skyscrapers.
 In New York there are vast areas where the sun does not reach the street because the buildings are so tall.
 In city centers, there’s not much of interest for the average person: the sidewalks are lined with banks, law firms, insurance agencies, etc.

 I love Paris because it’s a big city, a metropolis, one of the centers of the world.
-Most artists and musicians on tour will make a stop in Paris (which is not necessarily the case in Boston where I’m from), and you can see the entire world just staying in Paris.
+Most artists and musicians on tour will make a stop in Paris (which is not necessarily the case in Boston where I’m from) and you can see the entire world just staying in Paris.
 But unlike New York, one does not get the sense that Paris is such a huge city: everything is on a human scale, taking long walks and going from neighborhood to neighborhood, the ambiance changes a bit, but you’re still in the same city.
 Even financial districts have things of interest to ordinary people at street level, cafes, restaurants, florists, shops, etc.

 A photographer taking a picture with a Nikon F4.